Please click here to find a list of past/archived events.

 EMAS bursaries

 A number of EMAS bursaries are available to (student) members of the Society.
 They include a free “student” registration and free accommodation package for the duration of the Workshop (in a shared twin room) in a hotel assigned by the Workshop.
-The conditions for the award of an EMAS bursary are as follows:
+The conditions for the award of an EMAS bursary are as follows:- the applicant must submit an abstract for a poster contribution;- the applicant must be a student member of EMAS;- a letter from the applicant's supervisor supporting the application must accompany the application (see further).

 A number of EMAS bursaries are available to technician members of the Society.
 They include a free “student” registration and free accommodation package for the duration of the Workshop (in a shared twin room) in a hotel assigned by the Workshop.
-The conditions for the award of an EMAS bursary are as follows:
+The conditions for the award of an EMAS bursary are as follows:- the applicant must submit an abstract for a poster contribution;- the applicant must be a member of EMAS and <30 years of age at the time of application;- a letter from the applicant's supervisor/manager supporting the application must accompany the application (see further).

 The quality and relevance of the work presented in the abstract are the main criteria on which successful applications will be judged.
 A maximum of 2 bursaries per person can be awarded.